 - •

-Ferries from Athens (All Ports) to Kavala do 0 crossings per week from June to September, departures take place at the Lavrio - Piraeus ports.
-The earliest ferry leaves from Lavrio at 16:00, and the latest at 22:30 from Lavrio.
-Similar schedules apply for Piraeus ports.
-The fastest ferry, departing from Lavrio, takes 13h 15min, while the average journey duration is 19h 42min.
-Ticket prices range from €60.00 to €94.00.
+Ferries from Athens (All Ports) to Kavala run year-round from Lavrio - Piraeus ports, 3 days a week.
+The first ferry from the Lavrio port departs at 08:00, and the last at 23:55 from Lavrio.
+Similar schedules apply for the Piraeus ports.
+From June to September, there are approximately 5 crossings per week.
+In quieter periods, the route is served by around 1 crossings per week.
+The fastest ferry departing from Lavrio, takes 13h 45min, while on average the ferry trip lasts about 18h 57min.
+Ticket prices range from €60.00 to €92.00.
 Book your tickets online to Kavala with Ferryscanner for an easy booking experience and the best price guarantee.

-Ferries traveling from Athens (All Ports) to Kavala may stop at other destinations along the way, for example: Piraeus - Syros - Mykonos - Agios Kirykos, Ikaria - Fourni - Karlovassi, Samos - Vathi, Samos - Chios (All Ports) - Lesvos (All Ports) - Limnos - Kavala.
+Ferries traveling from Athens to Kavala may stop at other destinations along the way, for example: Piraeus - Syros - Mykonos - Agios Kirykos, Ikaria - Fourni - Karlovassi, Samos - Vathi, Samos - Chios (All Ports) - Lesvos (All Ports) - Limnos - Kavala.

-Ferry companies from Athens (All Ports) to Kavala
+Ferry companies from Athens to Kavala

-Athens (All Ports) to Kavala ferry schedule
+Athens to Kavala ferry schedule

-When you book your ferry tickets for the Athens (All Ports) to Kavala route with Ferryscanner, you’ll see the Recommended option, which is calculated using an algorithm that considers factors like direct routes, speed, e-ticket availability, and arrival times to make sure you find the best choice for your trip.
+When you book your ferry tickets for the Athens to Kavala route with Ferryscanner, you’ll see the Recommended option, which is calculated using an algorithm that considers factors like direct routes, speed, e-ticket availability, and arrival times to make sure you find the best choice for your trip.

-Shortest ferry ride from Athens (All Ports) to Kavala
+Shortest ferry ride from Athens to Kavala

 This summary for the Athens (All Ports) to Kavala route is based on recent data and is updated regularly.
 Schedules may change due to seasons, ferry operators, or availability.
 For the latest timetable, including routes, stops, and prices, check our ferry search and booking system.

-- Lavrio , ferry tickets start at €60.00 for foot passengers.
+- Lavrio, ferry tickets start at €60.00 for foot passengers and from €40.00 for vehicles.

-- Piraeus , ferry tickets start at €92.00 for foot passengers.
+- Piraeus, ferry tickets start at €92.00 for foot passengers and from €32.00 for vehicles.

 Book your tickets to Kavala as early as possible so as to make sure you get the best price.
+Fares tend to increase closer to your departure date.
+Some ferries may have specific restrictions, such as only accepting foot passengers or requiring vehicles for boarding.

 Ferry Offers